rbw/aiosnow/docs/index.rst

 Introduction
 ============

-The aiosnow library is a simple, lightweight and extensible tool for interacting with ServiceNow.
-It utilizes asyncio and especially shines when building high-concurrency backend applications on top of the ServiceNow platform, but can be used for scripting as well.
+**aiosnow** is a Python `asyncio <https://docs.python.org/3/library/asyncio.html>`_ library for interacting with ServiceNow programmatically.
+It hopes to be:

+- Convenient: A good deal of work is put into making **aiosnow** flexible and easy to use.
+- Performant: Remote API calls uses non-blocking sockets tracked by an event loop, allowing large amounts of lightweight request tasks to run concurrently.
+- Modular: Core functionality is componentized into modules that are built with composability and extensibility in mind.

-For usage examples, please visit `github.com/rbw/aiosnow/examples <https://github.com/rbw/aiosnow/tree/master/examples>`_.
+For usage examples, visit `github.com/rbw/aiosnow/examples <https://github.com/rbw/aiosnow/tree/master/examples>`_.

 Requirements